harrisoncramer/harrisoncramer.me/src/markdown-pages/building-a-powerful-neovim-configuration.md

 draft: true
 ---

 I've been using Neovim as my primary editor for about three years.
-In that short time span, the editor and community surrounding the tool has undergone a dizzying amount of change.
+In that span, the editor and community surrounding the tool has undergone a dizzying amount of change.
 People moved onto Lua, the core team integrated LSPs directly into the editor, and the plugin ecosystem exploded.
-Much like the ever-changing frontend world, it can be hard to keep up.
-I hope this post gives a few signposts for folks building out their own editors.
+Much like the ever-changing frontend world, it can be hard to keep up with the latest and greatest with Neovim core, let alone the plugin ecosystem.

-My configuration that I'll reference throughout this post is <a href="https://www.github.com/harrisoncramer/neovim">here</a>.
+This post is by no means an exhaustive "how to" for setting up debuggers, LSPs, linters, or other tools.
+Rather, I hope this post gives inspiration to others building their configurations.
+The post is based on my own, which can be found <a href="https://www.github.com/harrisoncramer/nvim">here</a>.

-Of course, your mileage may vary -- things that work for me might not for you.
-The beauty of Neovim is that it's _so_ configurable, that there's always more than one way to do something.
-If you've got ideas on how I can improve my own workflow, or plugins I should try, please drop a comment below!
+If you've got ideas on how I can improve my own workflow or ideas about what to cover next, please drop a comment below!

 ## Lua Modules

-This isn't Neovim specific, but I think it's important to make sure we understand Lua modules before going any further, because they're at the heart of most Neovim configurations and modern plugins.
+This isn't Neovim specific, but I think it's important to make sure we understand Lua modules before going any further.
+They're at the heart of most Neovim configurations and modern plugins.

 When Neovim first loads it'll pick up your `init.lua` located in your standard path, for me `~/.config/nvim`.
 If you aren't sure where this is, run the following Ex-command: